Understanding Attention-Deficit/Hyperactivity Disorder (ADHD) Therapy Options

 Though antidepressants have not been FDA-approved for treating ADHD, they can be a helpful tool for decreasing ADHD symptoms.
 Antidepressants, like stimulants, can increase levels of dopamine and norepinephrine in the brain, leading to better focus, clearer thoughts, and improved motivation.
 However, antidepressants that affect serotonin (SSRIs) have not been shown to help treat ADHD.
 That said, various trials are being conducted on the efficacy of novel ADHD treatments, and the FDA recently approved a selective norepinephrine reuptake inhibitor for the treatment of ADHD in patients aged 6-17 years old.

-Managing ADHD symptoms with lifestyle changes
+Managing ADHD symptoms and behavior with lifestyle changes

 For some people, changing certain lifestyle factors can relieve ADHD symptoms.
 This can be particularly helpful for those who aren’t interested in taking medication or who are not receiving mental health assistance.
 However, these healthy lifestyle changes can benefit anyone with ADHD, regardless of whether they are in therapy and/or use medication.